 Whenever we formalize a science, we need a language to do it with.
 The language we use to formalize something, is called a meta-language.
 Thus the rules of the propositional calculus themselves are the subject of meta-logic.
-In this course we our meta-logic will be informal, i.e. we will depend on common English and common sense to talk about the rules of logic.
+In this course, our meta-logic will be informal, i.e. we will depend on common English and common sense to talk about the rules of logic.
+But the rules themselves are formal in that they do not depend on any translation into common language.